 Sometimes, emotional distress due to an injury or loss can lead to further, compounded effects later on.
 An example of this would be a job site accident resulting from oil rig dangers or other on-the-job hazards that causes a worker to lose his hand, which then makes him unable to work.
 The loss of his limb plus the loss of function and quality of life, in turn, caused depression and substance abuse, which could lead to tension and strain in his marriage, ultimately leading to divorce—which then compounded the emotional impact of the entire situation.

-In an example like this, the accident and injury were the cause of everything that came after, including multiple stages of emotional pain and suffering.
+In a personal injury example like this, the accident and injury were the cause of everything that came after, including multiple stages of emotional pain and suffering.
 An experienced and competent personal injury law attorney can establish this cause-and-effect relationship between the injury and its multiple, compounding emotional effects for the client, and can work to secure much-deserved compensation.

 Mental Anguish and Emotional Distress